 As each student answers make a tally mark by the appropriate color.

-Ask the students to arrange the information displayed on the board in a way that it is easy to read on a sheet of paper.
+Ask the students to arrange the information displayed on the board in a way that it is easy to

 Monitor the students' progress.